 No long forms · No spam · No fees

-While the hard part is putting in the study time to earn those great grades, it is relatively easy to take advantage of a good student discount.
-Here’s what you need to know about the age cut-off and how to provide the documentation necessary to take care of this surprising auto insurance discount.
+While it may be a lot of work to keep great grades, it’s worth it to get cheap insurance for college students and high school students.
+Here’s what you need to know about the age cut-off and how to provide the documentation necessary to use this auto insurance discount.

 Usually, a B, or 3.0 grade point average (GPA) qualifies a student for the car insurance discount.
 Alternatively, you can use a copy of the Honor Roll or Dean’s List if those are accepted documents by your insurance company.

 Students who are schooled from home also qualify for discounts.
 If home-schooled students do not get report cards, they may provide different documentation of good student status, such as a letter from an administrator or copies of ACT or SAT scores.

 Don’t hesitate to ask questions about how the good student discount works or about other aspects of a car insurance policy.
 After all, when you have the proper information in hand, you can feel confident about the quality of your insurance coverage.